 The test takes five to 10 minutes to complete.
-A nasopharyngeal swab or a saliva test will be used to detect the presence of the virus.
+Saliva testing will be performed at all testing locations to detect the presence of the virus.
 These are not antibody tests.
 UF Health caregivers conduct your test in a safe and secure environment.

 The lot is off of Hull Road, across the street from the Southwest Recreation Center.